 - We maintain oversight and due diligence practices with respect to third party labour/staffing agencies including service agreement templates for use with third party labour suppliers to ensure that contingent workers are subject to the same ethical standards applicable to Magna's regular full-time employees.
-The service agreement templates include, among other things, requirements to adhere to ethical labour standards, express prohibition on forced or child labour related practices, and robust audit and investigation provisions - We implemented a system for reporting non-compliant third-party labour suppliers which is designed to help ensure that we do not conduct business with prohibited suppliers.
-As a result, we terminated business relationships with a number of temporary staffing/labour agencies that did not meet the requirements of our Staffing Agency Policy - Globally, we conducted over 2600 'manpower' audits of labour related suppliers - We took the remediatory actions discussed under Remediation Measures below
+The service agreement templates include, among other things, requirements to adhere to ethical labour standards, express prohibition on forced or child labour related practices, and robust audit and investigation provisions - We maintain a system for reporting non-compliant third-party labour suppliers which is designed to help ensure that we do not conduct business with prohibited suppliers.
+As a result, we terminated business relationships with a number of temporary staffing/labour agencies that did not meet the requirements of our Staffing Agency Policy - We conducted 'manpower' audits of labour related suppliers for all of our facilities, in all regions in which we operate - We have implemented an annual global Labour and Employment (LEA) audit program designed to assess HR compliance-related issues, policies, and practices at the local Divisional level and adherence to both Magna policy and local laws, in a variety of areas, including fair working conditions and prevention of forced and child labour